 How to Prepare Your Rig for the Rubicon Trail

-Rock rash, mechanical failures, and body damage can and do happen on this trail, and any driver intent on bringing their own rig should be aware of the risks.
-If you think you can get through the whole Rubicon trail without a scratch of any kind anywhere, you should probably NOT go on this trip—scraping and scratches happen with even the most skilled drivers.
+Rock rash, mechanical failures, and body damage can and do happen on this trail, and any driver intent on bringing their own vehicle should be aware of the risks.
+If you think you can get through the whole Rubicon Trail without a scratch of any kind anywhere, you should probably NOT go on this trip—scraping and scratches happen with even the most skilled drivers.

-Not only should your rig be in top-form maintenance, but we will not even consider it for a Barlow Adventures guided trip if your vehicle doesn't have the following MINIMUM requirements.
+Your rig should be in top-form maintenance and must have the following MINIMUM requirements to join a Barlow Adventures Rubicon Trail trip.
 We have developed these minimums for the general capability and comfort for a long trip to be enjoyable by the majority of clients.
 Can a lesser vehicle make it through?
 Yes, but it will take considerably more time, with a much higher risk of damage.
 Even if your vehicle does have these, we may still decline to accommodate your vehicle based on other factors, like gearing ratios versus driver experience, vehicle condition concerns, or safety worthiness.

 Minimum Vehicle Requirements for the Rubicon

-“Offroad” means three-ply sidewalls with tires in good working order – no dry cracking, sufficient aggressive tread depth and pattern, full size working spare.
-For most vehicles, this also involves having an adequate suspension lift to accommodate full articulation and turning of larger tires.
+“Off-road” means three-ply sidewalls with tires in good working order.
+No dry cracking, sufficient aggressive tread depth and pattern, full-size working spare.
+Use a tape measure to get a real measurement - sidewall numbers aren’t very accurate.
+For most vehicles, this also requires an adequate suspension lift to accommodate full articulation and turning with larger tires.

 Rocker panel protection